nicoserrano/School_District_Analysis/README.md

 *New School Summary:*
 ![Screen Shot 2021-06-06 at 7 17 42 PM](https://user-images.githubusercontent.com/83378141/120943341-449b0380-c6fc-11eb-8ed6-5dbd61a39725.png)

 As it can be seen, the NaN generated a significant increase in the passing percentages for math, reading, and overall.
 This was due to the fact that 9th graders at Thomas High School had a considerably high amount of students who didn't pass the math or reading exams.
-Even though there was academic dishonesty, 9th graders where making that percentage of students who passed remain very low in the 60s %.
-After their scores got replaced with NaN, and therefore dismissed in the analysis, the percentage of passing students increased up to the 90s %.
+Even though there was academic dishonesty, 9th graders were making that percentage of students who passed remain very low in the 60s %.
+After their scores got replaced with NaN, and therefore dismissed in the analysis, the percentage of passing students increased up to the 90s % as the rest of the school performed mostly above the passing grade of 70.